roboll/helmfile/README.md

 Run `helmfile --environment staging sync` and see it results in helmfile running `kustomize build foo-kustomize/overlays/staging > foo/templates/all.yaml`.

 Voilà!
 You can mix helm releases that are backed by remote charts, local charts, and even kustomize overlays.

+## Guides

+Use the [Helmfile Best Practices Guide](/docs/writing-helmfile.md) to write advanced helmfiles that features:

+- Default values
+- Layering

 ## Using env files